Boris Johnson And Conservative Party Win Large Majority In U.K. Parliament

 The results closely tracked voting patterns in the Brexit referendum of three years ago.

 Scotland, which had voted to remain in the EU, delivered a nearly clean sweep to the anti-Brexit Scottish National Party.
-Party leader and First Minister of Scotland Nicola Sturgeon suggested there should be a second referendum on Scottish independence.
+After her party won 12 additional seats and saw one of its best election showings ever, SNP leader and First Minister of Scotland Nicola Sturgeon suggested there should be a second referendum on Scottish independence.

 "Just as I reluctantly accept ... that Boris Johnson has a mandate now to take England out of the EU," Sturgeon told the BBC, "he must accept that I have a mandate to offer Scotland the choice of an alternative future."